bengler/norx/readme.md

 If you would rather just grab a prepopulated VM you should find a download link on our [project page](http://bengler.no/norx)

+WARNING: This is still work in progress, it will be ready for use monday 2013-09.30.

 ## Contents

 ### Data